Students in uniform engaged in a classroom lesson, one pupil raising his hand while working on a worksheet.

 Assistant Principal Steve Allen shares Farnborough Spencer's experience of working with Steplab to improve teaching and learning across the school through a whole-school coaching model.

-As part of Farnborough Spencer's journey of improvement, it became clear that a structured and sustainable whole-school approach to PD was required if we were to positively impact teaching and learning.
+As part of Farnborough Spencer’s continued journey of improvement, it became clear that a structured and sustainable whole-school approach to PD was required if the school was to positively impact teaching and learning.
 As a leadership team, we knew the strong evidence about the power of Instructional Coaching and so we decided that this was the direction we wanted to invest our energies in, with the powerful lever of Steplab to support.
 We knew from experience that it was important to get implementation right, so the introduction of the coaching programme was carefully phased to ensure buy-in from staff before gradually scaling the programme.

 Lesson visits were already established through high presence in lessons from middle and senior leaders, which led to a request from staff to receive more ongoing feedback.
 Beginning in the summer term, a small group of teachers were trained and began piloting Instructional Coaching using Steplab, focusing on a cycle of lesson observation and structured feedback.
 The leadership team also worked on creating and establishing a shared language, mirroring this in the bespoke PD curriculum we built on Steplab.